Bayesian inferences on uncertain ranks and orderings: Application to ranking players and lineups: Simulation study

 \subsection{Results}

-We applied our approach using $h$ in \cref{eq.cost} as both the logarithm and the identity function to establish local and global statements for individual parameters (players) and functions thereof (lineups).
-Since $h(x)=x$ generally produced global statements that are less sparse but with similar posterior probabilities compared to $h(x)=\log(x)$, we only report results for $h(x)=x$.
-For lineups, we compute the posterior distribution of player abilities, which in turn induces the posterior distribution of lineup abilities $\tau_{\L_i}$.
+We apply our approach using the reward function in \cref{eq.reward_fn} to find global statements for lineups and players.
+For lineups, we draw a sample from the posterior distribution of player abilities, which simultaneously leads to a sample from the posterior distribution of lineup abilities $\tau_{\L_i}$.
 The optimization described in \cref{sec.decision} is not performed over all 5-tuples, but only over the observed lineups.
-Given the similarities between the patterns observed for players and lineups, we report the results for lineups in \cref{fig:simulation.results}, while results for players are deferred to Figure S1 of the online Supplementary Material.
-Local and global errors for statements associated with players and lineups are both reported in the online Supplementary Material (see Figure S2).
+Given the similarities between the patterns observed for players and lineups, we report the results for lineups in \cref{fig:simulation.results}, while results for players are deferred to Figure \ref{fig:simulation.resultsS1} of the online Supplementary Material.
+Local and global errors for statements associated with players and lineups are both reported in the online Supplementary Material (see Figure \ref{fig:simulation.resultsS2}).
 Moreover, statements associated with lineups are based on the lineups from the Cleveland Cavaliers and San Antonio Spurs.

 The first observation from \cref{fig:simulation.results} is that the proposed procedure is, as expected, able to find global statements having high posterior probability (above $0.9$).
 The number of teams $d \in \{5,10\}$ does not appear to have a direct impact on the posterior probabilities or frequentist coverage as no clear patterns emerge.
 However, as expected, relative differences between true player abilities (reflected by $k$), coupled with the prior distribution specification $m$, impacts the frequentist coverage as well as the number of local statements and average number of lineups within local statements.